viktor-evdokimov/tidewave_phoenix/pages/editors/zed.md

 ![Zed AI panel](assets/zed.png)

-In the new pane, select "+ Add MCPs Directly", to open a new dialog.
+In the new pane, select "+ Add Custom Server", to open a new dialog.
 Fill in the name of your choice and the command will vary depending to your proxy of choice: